parhasard/parhasard/README.md

 - **Building Information Modelling (BIM)**

 ### 📚 Current Research
 My current research involves leveraging linked data to enhance the capabilities of autonomous robots in construction.
-The goal is to explore new ways of using Building Information Models / Linked Building Data to this end.
+I aim to explore new ways of using Building Information Models and Linked Building Data to this end.

 ## My top skills
 <table>